 - Read your favorite book – mine is Rich Dad Poor Dad

 There are so many things you can do to make saving money fun.
-If you’re in a savings rut and want to challenge yourself again, this should help you to get back on track!
+If you’re in a savings rut and want to challenge yourself again, this should help you get back on track!

 What is your favorite way to make saving money more fun?